Red5/docker/README.md

 * `oraclejdk7-red5-104R`: Red5 1.0.4 Release + Oracle Java 7 JDK
 * `oraclejdk7-red5-105S`: Red5 1.0.5 Snapshot + Oracle Java 7 JDK

-# EVERYTHING BELOW THIS LINE IS NOT TESTED!!

 For example, you can run a `Red5` container with the following command: